 Iron: Studies have shown that women who do not get sufficient amounts of iron may suffer anovulation (lack of ovulation) and possibly poor egg health, which can inhibit pregnancy at a rate 60% higher than those with sufficient iron stores in their blood.

 Food sources: Lentils, spinach, tofu, sesame seeds, kidney beans, pumpkin seeds (raw), venison, garbanzo beans, navy beans, molasses, beef

 Selenium: An antioxidant that helps to protect the eggs and sperm from free radicals.
 Free radicals can cause chromosomal damage, which is known to be a cause of miscarriages and birth defects.
 Selenium is also necessary for the creation of sperm.
 In studies, men with low sperm counts have also been found to have low levels of selenium.

 Food sources: Liver, snapper, cod, halibut, tuna, salmon, sardines, shrimp, crimini mushrooms, turkey

 Zinc: In women, zinc works with more than 300 different enzymes in the body to keep things working well.
 Without it, your cells can not divide properly; your estrogen and progesterone levels can get out of balance and your reproductive system may not be fully functioning.
 Low levels of zinc have been directly linked to miscarriage in the early stages of a pregnancy, according to The Centers for Disease Control’s Assisted Reproductive Technology Report.

-In men zinc is considered one of the most important trace minerals to date for male fertility; increasing zinc levels in infertile men has been shown to boost sperm levels; improve the form, function and quality of male sperm and decrease male infertility.
+In men, zinc is considered one of the most important trace minerals to date for male fertility; increasing zinc levels in infertile men have been shown to boost sperm levels; improve the form, function and quality of male sperm, and decrease male infertility.